-Indicator 42: Cumulative total electricity generation from grid-connected PV systems by EOP, kWh Target 42: 1,696,419 kWh Achievement: 3,485,130 kWh Rating: The target has been reached.
-Highly satisfactory.
+Indicator 42: Cumulative total electricity generation from grid-connected PV systems by

+EOP. kWh

+Target 42: 1,696,419 kWh Achievement: 3,485,130 kWh
-Indicator 43: No. of replication projects implemented that are based on or influenced by the success of the PV system demonstrations by EOP

-Achievement: In total 181 PV installations were implemented, including 25 PV installations implemented out of 400 PVs planned under the new governmental PV Democratization Program that provides free 3 kWp PV installations to households dependent on social benefits.
-4 PVs have been installed at 4 schools at Praslin and La Digue under the new governmental program targeting public schools, and other 30 schools slated to receive PV installations from the South-South cooperation with China.
+Indicator 43: No. of replication projects implemented that are based on or influenced by the success of the PV system demonstrations by EOP implemented out of 400 PVs planned under the new governmental PV Democratization Program that provides free 3 kW ${\rm p}$ PV installations to households dependent on social benefits.
+4 PVs have been installed at 4 schools at Praslin and La Digue under the new governmental program targeting public schools, and other 30 schools slated to receive PV installations from the